What trends are there in the literature? Literary directions (theoretical material)

 Aesthetic and theoretical canons of romanticism

-The idea of duality is a struggle between objective reality and subjective worldview.
-Realism lacks this concept.
-The idea of duality has two modifications:
+The idea of two worlds is a struggle between objective reality and subjective worldview.
+In realism this concept is absent.
+The idea of dual worlds has two modifications:

 travel, road concept.

-the romantic hero is always an exceptional personality;
+the romantic hero is always an exceptional person;

 the hero is always in conflict with the surrounding reality;

-the dissatisfaction of the hero, which manifests itself in a lyrical tone;
+the hero's dissatisfaction, which manifests itself in the lyrical tone;

-Psychological parallelism - the identity of the internal state of the hero to the surrounding nature.
+Psychological parallelism is the identity of the hero’s internal state with the surrounding nature.

 Speech style of a romantic work:

-the principle of contrast at the level of composition;
+the principle of contrast at the composition level;

 Aesthetic categories of romanticism:

-rejection of bourgeois reality, its ideology and pragmatism; romantics denied the value system, which was based on stability, hierarchy, a strict system of values (home, comfort, Christian morality);
+rejection of bourgeois reality, its ideology and pragmatism; the romantics denied a value system that was based on stability, hierarchy, a strict value system (home, comfort, Christian morality);

-cultivation of individuality and artistic worldview; the reality rejected by romanticism was subject to subjective worlds based on the creative imagination of the artist.
+cultivating individuality and artistic worldview; The reality rejected by romanticism was subordinated to subjective worlds based on the creative imagination of the artist.

 4) Realism

-Realism is a literary trend that objectively reflects the surrounding reality with the artistic means available to it.
-The main technique of realism is the typification of the facts of reality, images and characters.
-Realist writers put their characters in certain conditions and show how these conditions affected the personality.
+Realism is a literary movement that objectively reflects the surrounding reality using the artistic means available to it.
+The main technique of realism is the typification of facts of reality, images and characters.
+Realist writers place their heroes in certain conditions and show how these conditions influenced the personality.

-While romantic writers were worried about the discrepancy between the world around them and their inner worldview, the realist writer is interested in how the world around influences the personality.
+While romantic writers were concerned about the discrepancy between the world around them and their inner worldview, the realist writer was interested in how the world around him influenced the individual.
 The actions of the heroes of realistic works are determined by life circumstances, in other words, if a person lived in a different time, in a different place, in a different socio-cultural environment, then he himself would be different.

 The foundations of realism were laid by Aristotle in the 4th century.
 BC e.
-Instead of the concept of "realism", he used the concept of "imitation", which is close to him in meaning.
-Realism then saw a resurgence during the Renaissance and the Age of Enlightenment.
-In the 40s.
-19th century in Europe, Russia and America, realism replaced romanticism.
+Instead of the concept of “realism”, he used the concept of “imitation”, which is close in meaning to him.
+Realism was then revived during the Renaissance and the Age of Enlightenment.
+In the 40s 19th century in Europe, Russia and America, realism replaced romanticism.

-Depending on the content motives recreated in the work, there are:
+Depending on the meaningful motives recreated in the work, there are:

 critical (social) realism;